-We used our population projection growth rates to develop annual growth rates by year for each single year of age, sex, race, and ethnicity combination.
-We projected the 2017 ACS forward by linking each respondent to the appropriate growth rate and multiplying this growth rate by their population weight.
+We used our population projection growth rates to develop annual growth rates by year for each single age, sex, state, race, and ethnicity combination.
+We projected the 2018 ACS forward by linking each respondent to the appropriate growth rate and multiplying this growth rate by their population weight.